SQL data types

 custom_list

-When appending an element to a list, we’ll use list_append
+When appending an element to a list, we’ll use list_append whose signature is

-list_append(l: listany, e: listelementany)
+list_append(l: listany, e: listelementany).

-If we append a structurally appropriate element (int4
+If we append a structurally appropriate element (int4) to a custom list

-), the result is of the same type as the custom list
+(custom_list), the result is of the same type as the custom list

 SELECT pg_typeof(